Read Phoenix of Faith

-That’s her journey to safely — a long, circuitous, confusing, and complex route.
+That’s her journey to safety — a long, circuitous, confusing, and complex route.
 And she’s only part way there.
 She has her ups and downs.
 Some days go really well — and other days — well, she slides into a dark hole.
-Yet at a soul level, she has not given up on her right to live.
+Yet at a soul level, she has not given up on her right to live a fulfilling life.
 Instead, she crawls out of her despair and seeks the root source of the split belief within herself, in order to bring herself into balance.

 She now believes that it is utterly impossible to co-exist caught between two conflicting belief systems.

-A story of survival — one woman’s challenges in abandoning the patriarchal religion of her family of origin — a lifetime of fear-based conditioning.
+Phoenix of Faith is a story of survival — one woman’s challenges in abandoning the patriarchal religion of her family of origin — a lifetime of fear-based conditioning.
 Read this poignant story of one woman’s challenge to outgrow co-dependency and limiting beliefs in which she was raised.

 A book dedicated to her two beautiful children who were marvelous students of her teachings.
 Esther holds the vision they have the tools to leave as did she.

 “This book shows how a patriarchal religion attracts and supports psychopathic men, who are fathers and husbands, who inflict lasting damage on their spouses, children and extended families.
 Written “from the inside”, it is a case study that will be of interest to those studying the psychology of fundamentalist religion and the process of cult recovery.”—Manager with wide-ranging interests working in the Infotech Field

 “Reading your book has helped me to put all of those feelings of being watched, feelings of being judged, as well as other weird sensations into words, so as to validate my feelings,”—A Non-believer with JW relatives